The Oil Shocks of the 1970s

 After the 1973 OPEC oil embargo and a sharp rise in the cost of oil and gasoline, American automakers began to produce smaller, more fuel-efficient cars.
 In this 1973 issue, Time magazine proclaimed the end to “big cars” on American roads.
 How might this have been seen as a significant shift in American culture?

-This political cartoon satirizes the 1973 OPEC decision to reduce oil production to pressure the United States.
-It portrays an Arab leader holding up American leaders (including Richard Nixon), using a gas pump as a gun.
+This political cartoon satirizes the 1973 OPEC decision to reduce oil production to pressure the United States and Western Europe.
+It portrays an Arab leader holding up political leaders (including Richard Nixon), using a gas pump as a gun.
 What’s the message of the cartoon?

 In this 1973 speech, President Richard Nixon outlines his plans to reduce national energy consumption and calls on U.S. citizens to follow his lead in achieving energy independence.
 What role did Nixon see for coal and nuclear power in providing new sources of energy?
 How had changes in American energy consumption helped create the energy crisis?
 What were implications for environmental regulation and domestic energy production?